 So what’s a college student, miles away from home and family to do when the big-bad gluten monster comes along?
 I’m no expert, but having had this very recent gluten run-in, I can fill you in on how I personally dealt with this unfortunate situation.

-First things first, identify your malaise as gluten ingestion- we celiacs have all played the misleading symptom game, so by now you probably know your body well enough to claim the culprit as gluten.
+First things first, identify your malaise as gluten ingestion- we have all played the misleading symptom game, so by now you probably know your body well enough to claim the culprit as gluten.

 At this point, you can expect to be missing class until further notice.
 It could be a couple days.
 It could even be a couple weeks.
 Your classes are not the priority anymore.
 Getting healthy is your new priority, period.
 Stressing out about what you might be missing in class will not help your cause, so now is your time to relax.
 You can make up exams later, negotiate an incomplete, or even drop the class if you need to.
 With that being said, however, it will truly benefit you to alert your professors of your absence ahead of time, and coming back to class with a doctor’s note in hand will always help your case.

 When I got glutened, I had to be rushed to the ER twice due to dehydration.
 It is absolutely vital that you are drinking something: water or Gatorade.
-A flask of vodka might make this bleak situation seem like more fun, but I hope you don’t need me to tell you that’s a bad idea.

-While we are supposed to be grown-ups at this point in our lives, there is still not much better than having a close family member with you in times like this.
+While we are supposed to be grown-ups at this point in our lives, there is still nothing better than having a close family member with you in times like this.
 If you live close to home, you may want to go home.
 If you’re many miles away from home, request a visit from mom, dad, sister, brother, whoever.
 If they are able to come, welcome their help for the next few days.
 They can drive you to the hospital, fetch requested food and drink from the grocery store, let you choose what to watch on TV, and of course, simply be there for support.